PtJung/Breach/breach-py3.7.0/README.md

 units for each time the player enters the map's "edge area". **\***

-2. Fast enough bullets can pass through fast enough entities.
-An entity can include both player and bot. **\*\***

-3. If more than one crate in the world is destroyed at the same time, the crates will only yield one item drop. **\*\***

-4. Bots will move in a rough-follow manner when approaching the player from the edge of the screen. **\***
+2. Bots will move in a rough-follow manner when approaching the player from the edge of the screen. **\***

 ## Game Mechanic Details